jesse-ai/docs/docs/getting-started/environment-setup.md

 :::

 Now add PostgreSQL to your `PATH`.
-To edit your `PATH` variable use the windows search and search for `environment.
+To edit your `PATH` variable use the windows search and search for `environment`.
 Click on `Edit environment variables for your account`.
 Search for the `PATH` variable in the user section.
 Select it and click `Edit`.
 Now click `Browse` and find your PostgreSQL installation folder.
 Select the `bin` folder and save everything.
 The added path should look something like `C:\Program Files\PostgreSQL\12\bin`.

 Now open a CMD to create the database for Jesse by executing the following commands: